pandeynadia/nadia/readme.md

-# The Gaming Apps and its Usability Friendliness
+# Usability Friendliness of Gaming and Music Applications

 ## DH 150 Assignment01: Heuristic Evaluation by Nadia Pandey